Angelo Santangelo's Ancestors

 ~<^>~

-Bartolo Quartararo ’s ancestry is uncertain, but he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
+Bartolo Quartararo’s ancestry is uncertain, but he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
 There are two Sciacca mother church baptism index records that could be for him.
 The first is dated what looks like September of 1530, for a Jo: Bartolo son of Baldassare.
 The later one is dated November of 1538, for Bartolo son of Jo:, which is short for Giovanni.
 Unfortunately, there aren’t register records for these dates, so nothing more can be learned.

 In volume 1 of Pellegrino Mortillaro’s book, Andrea Randazzo un notaio storico, there is a notarial marriage contract entry dated April 21, 1560, between Bartolomeo Quartararo and Antonella Geremia.
-(Mouse over and click on their marriage contract entry image left to enlarge in a new window or tab.)
+(Mouse over and click on their marriage contract entry image upper left to enlarge in a new window or tab.)
 This is probably for ancestor Bartolo, as the date fits with both of the baptism records mentioned above.
 It could also be a dowry restitution contract, made a few years after their marriage.
-Unfortunately, Sciacca church marriage records available for research do not go back this far.Antonella was baptized on December 25, 1544, in the mother church parish of Sciacca, the daughter of the deceased Baldo Geremia and his wife Preziosa Fichilo.
+Unfortunately, Sciacca church marriage records available for research do not go back this far.
+Antonella was baptized on December 25, 1544, in the mother church parish of Sciacca, the daughter of the deceased Baldo Geremia and his wife Preziosa Fichilo.
 (Mouse over and click on her Latin church baptism record image right to enlarge in a new window or tab.)

 Twelve mother church baptism records have been found for the children of Bartolo Quartararo.
 Seven of the later ones list the mother as Antonella, but the first five, including ancestor Vincenzo’s don’t list a mother’s name.
 Two were baptized prior to the marriage contract listed above, and are not Antonella’s sons as she would have been only nine years old when the first one was born.
 Those two are Joannello, baptized on May 19, 1553, whose name is a form of Giovanni and suggests his father Bartolo, was the son of Giovanni; and Nardo Baldasso on April 27, 1555, who may be the father to ancestor Giulia Constantina who married Francesco Santangelo.
 These sons are probably the children of Bartolo and his first wife or they were born to an entirely different Bartolo.
 There is a seven year gap between this last child and Bartolo’s next child, who is probably also Antonella’s child, as this child was born two years after Bartolo and Antonella were married.
-The remaining ten children are as follows — Vita Vincenza was baptized on June 3, 1562; Mariano on September 8, 1565; ancestor Vincenzo; Giovanni was baptized as Jo Leonardo on May 16, 1570; Giuseppe was baptized as Joseph on April 5, 1572, the first to have his mother’s name on the record; Xurilla on November 19, 1573; Georgio, who was baptized as Georgio Pho on April 24, 1575; Francesca Bastiana on November 18, 1576, who grew up to marry Antonino Santangelo on May 9, 1591; Pietro on February 22, 1580, who married Calogera Abruzzo on January 23, 1600; and Cataudo on December 29, 1581, who married Calogera Santangelo on August 13, 1606.
+The remaining ten children are as follows — Vita Vincenza was baptized on June 3, 1562, and was the first wife of ancestor Martino Bivona; Mariano on September 8, 1565; ancestor Vincenzo; Giovanni was baptized as Jo Leonardo on May 16, 1570; Giuseppe was baptized as Joseph on April 5, 1572, the first to have his mother’s name on the record; Xurilla on November 19, 1573; Georgio, who was baptized as Georgio Pho on April 24, 1575; Francesca Bastiana on November 18, 1576, who grew up to marry Antonino Santangelo on May 9, 1591; Pietro on February 22, 1580, who married Calogera Abruzzo on January 23, 1600; and Cataudo on December 29, 1581, who married Calogera Santangelo on August 13, 1606.

 It is not known when Antonella died, but it is documented that Bartolo was deceased when his daughter Francesca was married on May 9, 1591.
 Bartolo wrote his will and filed it with Sciacca notary Sigismondo Mandracchia on August 30, 1589.
 A few months later that same notary filed Bartolo’s property inventory on November 20, 1589.
 Antonella was only 44 years old and left with several young children, so the following marriage is probably for her.
 In Pellegrino Mortillaro’s book mentioned above, there is an entry for a notarial marriage contract between Nicolò Monaco and Antonella Geremia dated October 2, 1589.
+(Mouse over and click on their marriage contract entry image lower left to enlarge in a new window or tab.)
 A church marriage record or baptism records for children born to this couple, could not be found in the Sciacca church records.
+He may be ancestor Nicolò who married Margarita and father of ancestor Olimpia.
 Unfortunately, nothing else is known about them.

 ~< Back to Chart >~

-Filippo Galluzzo and his wife Cunsula Rosa’s ancestries are unknown, but they married and raised a family in Sciacca, Agrigento, Sicilia, Italy.
-On November 4, 1576, Sciacca notary Geronimo Agostino filed a notarial marriage contract for Filippo Galluzo to marry Cursula Rosa.
-(Mouse over and click on their marriage contract entry image upper right to enlarge in a new window or tab.)
+On November 4, 1576, Sciacca notary Geronimo Agostino filed a notarial marriage contract for Filippo Galluzo to marry Cunsula Rosa, who is listed as Cursula Rosa on the entry.
+(Mouse over and click on their marriage contract entry image upper left to enlarge in a new window or tab.)
 Filippo and Cunsula were married at the Sciacca mother church on November 26, 1576.
-(Mouse over and click on their Latin church marriage record image lower right to enlarge in a new window or tab.)
-On their marriage record she is listed as Cunsula of Pauletto di Rosa, so her father was probably named Paolo Rosa.
+(Mouse over and click on their Latin church marriage record image lower right to enlarge in a new window or tab.)On their marriage record she is listed as Cunsula of Pauletto di Rosa, so her father was probably named Paolo Rosa.

 ~<^>~